zimbatm/vscode-devcontainer-nix/README.md

 ## Usage

 1. Install the [VSCode "Remote - Containers" plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
-2. Copy the .devcontainer folder in your nix-based project
+2. Copy this repo under `.devcontainer` in the target project

 Then VSCode would start the container and drop you into the nix-based development environment.